Root Canal Treatment (RCT) | Save Your Natural Tooth & Relieve Pain

 Why Root Canal Treatment Is Necessary

-Without treatment, an infected tooth can lead to:
+Without treatment, an infected tooth can lead to serious complications:

 RCT is the best way to save the tooth and restore oral health.